smeed652/agent-os/instructions/core/create-spec-refactored.md

 ### Step 5: Spec Folder Creation

-Use the file-creator subagent to create directory: [target_directory]/YYYY-MM-DD-spec-name/ using the date from step 4 and target_directory from step 1.
+Use the file-creator subagent to create directory: .agent-os/specs/YYYY-MM-DD-spec-name/ using the date from step 4.

 <folder_naming>
 <format>YYYY-MM-DD-spec-name</format>